by Chris Wayan, 2007-2012

 Overall, I'm finding that mapped and named features in this southeastern zone are much scanter than in the north.
 That's not the region's fault--it seems quite rugged and interesting.
 It's oceanographic bias.
 The north is closer to shipping lanes between European and American ports--and they, not tiny Caribbean islands, are the ones with the money for deepwater research.
 Every little hump off Portugal, the Azores and New York is named; not down here.

-OK, the Researcher Deep surprised me.
+Okay, the Researcher Deep surprised me.
 It's an impressive undersea mountain range on Earth--one of its peaks, Vayda, is taller than the Matterhorn, rising within a few hundred meters of the surface.
 On Abyssia, it's a hole about 4500 m (14,800') deep.

 Ecologically, what's this coast like?
 Oh, mostly warm and green--quite Floridian in the lowlands.
 But a Florida with cooler highlands atop spectacular cliffs.
 What's it like up there?
 Appalachia?
 Mexico?
 Roraima?
 Lots of equivalents of Angel Falls, that's for sure.